contidl/univ_lectures/README.txt

 This repository contains the material for

-Continental lectures delivered on site at universities.
+Lectures delivered on site at universities.

 The main material is a series of jupyter notebooks.